rkilburn/RK8s/guides/7-users/README.md

     - --requestheader-username-headers=X-Remote-User
 ```

 The --request-header flags tell the API server which headers to look into in order to identify a user.
-The front-proxy-ca.crt determines which client certificates must make the request kubeadm has already created client certs for us that are signed the the CA called front-proxy-client.crt
+The front-proxy-ca.crt determines which client certificates can make requests using this method of authentication. kubeadm has already created client certs for us that are signed the the CA. These are called front-proxy-client.crt and front-proxy-client.key.
+The benefit to using these certificates is when you upgrade the cluster using kubeadm, it will automatically renew them.

 ```bash
 openssl x509 -in /etc/kubernetes/pki/front-proxy-client.crt -text | grep Issuer
 # Issuer: CN = front-proxy-ca
 ```

-But we need to make sure that anyone else can't make requests to the API Proxy, otherwise any request with a x-remote-user header would be forwarded.
-To achieve this, we use a NetworkPolicy to say that Traefik, and only Traefik can connect to the API Proxy.
+But we need to make sure that anyone else can't make requests to the API Proxy, otherwise any request with a x-remote-user header would be trusted.
+To achieve this, we use a NetworkPolicy to say that Traefik, and only Traefik, can connect to the API Proxy.

 ```yaml
 apiVersion: networking.k8s.io/v1